trixi-framework/HOHQMesh.jl/docs/src/guided-tour.md

 To save a control file for HOHQMesh, simply invoke
 ```
-saveProject(proj::Project, outFile::String)
+saveProject(proj::Project)
 ```
-where `outFile` is the name of the control file (traditionally with a .control extension).
+where the name of the control file (traditionally with a .control extension) matches the name of the `proj`.
 `saveProject` is automatically called when a mesh is generated.

 Note, a third example script `interactive_outer_boundary_generic.jl` is identical to that